DANCAN-OMONDI-OPENJI/TELEPHONE-VALIDATOR-PROJECT-JS/README.md

 Return true if the string is a valid US phone number; otherwise return false.

 ## local development
-Open index.js file in your browser.
+Open index.js file in your browser console.